fustigatedcat/heystk/README.md

 ## Agent
 This is the application that collects and normalizes data.
 You can create as many of them as you need and point them to the Engine-API.
 Each agent has a set of normalization chains which contains a tree of normalizers.
 The agent takes a single input and normalizes it pulling out data into individual fields.
 The agent will then pool a number of normalizations together and zip them up before posting them to the Engine-API.

-An agent is started by specifying a unique identifier for the agent, it will then read the configuration file specified by the <unique identifier>.conf.
+An agent is started by specifying a unique identifier for the agent, it will then read the configuration file specified by the identifier.conf.
 Once the agent starts, depending on *how* you start the agent, it will load the configuration and then begin handling input based on which agent type you started the agent as.

 When you first startup the agent, it is suggested to run the TestGeneratorAgent which will generate a number of logs to verify connectivity through the system.